yanwai13/Vet-Clinic-Patient-Mgt-App/README.md

 /***Newly Update on Mar 16, 2024 <br/>
-Incorporate a search functionality enabling the user to search patient by their name, get the queue position and access their details.**/
+<b>Incorporate a search functionality enabling the user to search patient by their name, get the queue position and access their details.</b>**/

 Summary of the project <br/>